Berkeley-CS61B/skeleton-sp16/lab2b/spec/lab2b.md

 Embedded Terminal (Optional)
 ----

+IntelliJ has the cool feature that you can have a working terminal in the workspace so you don't have to constantly switch between having IntelliJ and your terminal, if that becomes necessary for whatever reason.

-For Mac users, this should be set up automatically.
+For Mac users, you should be able to skip this setup section.
 Windows users will likely have to put in a little leg work.
-IntelliJ has the cool feature that you can have a working terminal in the workspace so you don't have to constantly switch between having IntelliJ and your terminal, if that becomes necessary for whatever reason.
-This setup assumes you are Windows user and you have git bash installed.
+This setup assumes you are a Windows user and you have git bash installed.

 First, find the preferences/settings tab and select it (Or use Ctrl+alt+s)
 ![Preferences](img/intellij_preferences.png)